nyurik/kibana-vega-vis/README.md

 ]
 ```

 Query may be specified with individual range and dashboard context as well.
-This query is equivalent to `"%context_query%": "@timestamp"`, except that the timerange is shifted back by 10 minutes:
+This query is equivalent to `"%context%": true, "%timefield%": "@timestamp"`, except that the timerange is shifted back by 10 minutes:

 ```yaml
 {